CumulusNetworks/docs/content/cumulus-linux-59/System-Configuration/Access-Control-Lists/Firewall-Rules.md

 ## Considerations

 Default firewall rules include a log rule for packets that arrive in the control plane and do not match user defined or default firewall rules.
 The switch generates a log message for packets that match the log rule.
 To avoid console logs for these packets, add an `accept` or `deny` rule for the packets that cause the console logs.
+Refer to {{<link url="Access-Control-List-Configuration/#control-plane-acls" text="Access Control List Configuration">}}.